bennylin77/react-annotation-tool/README.md

 ```

 ### Usage
 Two tools are available now.
-They are Image Annotation Tool ([TwoDimensionalImage](#ImageAnnotationTool)) and TwoDimensionalVideo respectively.
+They are [Image Annotation Tool](#Image Annotation Tool) (TwoDimensionalImage) and [Video Annotation Tool](#Video Annotation Tool) (TwoDimensionalVideo respectively).
 Import either one into your react component.
 ```js
 import {TwoDimensionalImage, TwoDimensionalVideo} from "react-annotation-tool"
 ```